spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block infoBox "Info" %}

-In this step, you customize your order state machine to place orders with 0 price to pay (by using gift cards).
-The process skips payment-related steps because there is nothing for the customer to pay any more.
-The following example shows how NoPayment state machine is defined.
+In this step, you customize your order state machine to place orders with zero prices to pay (by using gift cards).
+The process skips payment-related steps because there is nothing for the customer to pay anymore.
+The following example shows how the NoPayment state machine is defined.

 {% endinfo_block %}